 The core principles of privacy by design include:

-5. Provide full functionality regardless of privacy choices
+- Provide full functionality regardless of privacy choices.

-Privacy impact assessments (PIAs) are an important resource for businesses to flag the privacy risks of a process, product, service, or feature.
-Proactive PIAs, such as when you start collecting new data (especially sensitive data), enable businesses to mitigate risks before proceeding with the initiative.
+Privacy impact assessments (PIAs) are an important resource for businesses to flag the privacy risks of a process, product, service, or feature – and are required when processing sensitive data in many regions.
+Whenever data processing represents a high risk to individuals, such as when you start collecting new data (especially sensitive data), businesses should determine whether a PIA is required.

-PIAs are often required under data protection laws to process sensitive or high-risk data.
-Still, beyond requirements, they also provide significant advantages through increased efficiency, compliance, documentation, and transparency with governmental and public bodies.
+Still, regardless of whether they are required, PIAs can provide significant advantages through increased efficiency, compliance, documentation, and transparency with governmental and public bodies.

 Take a close look at your data retention practices